Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Experiment

+DNA-GCN demonstrates competitive performance due to its heterogenous graph-based structure, allowing information passage between sequences and subsequences.
+Among ML models, SVM generally outperforms others.
+Notably, the DL models perform less effectively than ML models across all datasets.
+For instance, in the Bach choral dataset, \sht\ with $k$-mer achieved over 93\% F1-score, while SVM achieved over 82\%.
+In contrast, DL models like RCNN and BiLSTM only reached 68.23\% and 66.32\% F1-score respectively.
+This could be due to DL models being data-hungry and our datasets being relatively small, limiting their performance.

-From Table \ref{tab5}, and \ref{tab6}, we can observe that the performance of Node2vec, Graph2vec, and GCN on the Anticancer peptides dataset is convincing, but their performances on other datasets are abysmal.
-One of the reasons may lie in the network structure of these datasets.
-Table \ref{tab7} presents the average network density of each dataset for a specific $k$-mer.
-The average network density of a dataset is calculated by taking the mean of the densities of that dataset's graphs.
-For each dataset, the best $k$-mer is chosen based on the performances of \sht\ models on that dataset.
-From this table, we can see Anticancer peptides has the highest average network density.
-The average network density of Human DNA, Bach Choral, and CoV-S-Protein-Seq are poor.
-And this could be a reason behind the unsatisfactory performances of Node2vec, Graph2vec, and GCN on these datasets.
+Table \ref{tab3} and \ref{tab4} reveal a disparity in the performance of Node2vec, Graph2vec, and GAT across datasets.
+While their performance on the Anticancer peptides dataset is impressive, it is considerably lower for the other datasets.
+This variance could be due to differences in the network structures of these datasets.
+Upon investigating, we find that the average network density of each dataset could be a contributing factor.
+The Anticancer peptides dataset, for instance, has the highest average network density of 0.3868, while the Human DNA, Bach Choral, and CoV-S-Protein-Seq dataset graphs have lower densities of 0.0100, 0.2702, and 0.0031, respectively.
+This difference in network density might be influencing the performance of Node2vec, Graph2vec, and GAT.

 In brief, \sht\ with $k$-mer delivers better performances than \sht\ with ESPF.
 This may be because ESPF assumes frequent subsequences are the only important ones and eliminates many infrequent subsequences.
 However, some infrequent subsequences may also be important.
 Thus using ESPF, we may seldom lose some infrequent important ones.
 On the contrary, $k$-mer does not lose any subsequences; rather it fetches all and lets the attention model discover the critical ones.
 In general, a larger $k$-mer is preferable since it provides greater uniqueness and helps to eliminate the repetitive substrings.